aboudicheng/wallet-savior/README.md

 ```

 ## Contributing
 Feel free to submit any issue or PR.
+If needed to access the database, please contact [aboudicheng@gmail.com](mailto:aboudicheng@gmail.com)

 ## TODO List

 * Group visibility limited to members
 * History for groups
 * Delete single history
+* Delete account